-When Johannes van Keulen the Younger died, his son Gerald Hulst van Keulen (1733 – 1801),great grandson of the founder of the „Empire“, took over the firm.
-He was responsible for publishing the final true van Keulen editions of the family‘s signature product, the „Zee-Fakkel“.
+When Johannes van Keulen the Younger died, his son Gerard Hulst van Keulen (1733 – 1801), great grandson of the founder of the „Empire“, took over the firm.
+He was responsible for the final true van Keulen editions of the family‘s signature product, the „Zee-Fakkel“.
 When he died the business was continued by his son Johannes Hulst van Keulen and after his death in 1844 the firm passed out of family hands and flourished under different names until 1885.

 This map is of an edition of the „Groote Nieuwe VermeerderZee Atlas ofte Water-werelt“.

 of the Arctic Ocean is of outstanding quality and extremely rare.
 Curiously, there is hardly any mention in the literature besides this one: „This map is from an edition of De Groote Nieuwe Vermeerderde Zee Atlas ofte Water-werelt.
 The outline of Iceland is based on other Dutch Nautical charts.
 The Western Fjords have turned into two peninsulas, one pointing west and the other north, and the coastline is rather rough“ (islandskort.is).